vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 This functionality is typically used at physical points of sale, where there is no display available.

 To request this feature, [contact Vipps](https://github.com/vippsas/vipps-developers/blob/master/contact.md) with a detailed description of why it is not possible to display the landing page.

-## Can I send an SMS or an email with a link directly to a Vipps payment?

-No. If you send an SMS or an email to a Vipps payment it must be to a website where the user can start the payment process.

-Sending a "deeplink" URL directly is incorrect usage of Vipps, and not allowed.

-A Vipps "deeplink" URL is only valid for five minutes, and the payment will therefore fail for all users that do not pay within five minutes.

 ## How can I refund a payment?